This One-Day Diet Is All You Need To Start Taming Inflammation

 7. Reduce stress and increase mindfulness.

 Stress can hurt your health in more ways than one, including raising CRP.
-People with stressful jobs or toxic relationships have been shown in many studies to have higher CRP levels.
-Mindfulness meditation is a great technique to help lower stress and also bring down CRP.
+People with stressful jobs or toxic relationships have been shown in many studies to have higher CRP levels9.
+Mindfulness meditation is a great technique to help lower stress and also bring down CRP10.
 Incorporate mindfulness at some point either in the morning before you start your busy day, during lunch, or even in the evening to close out the day.

 Your One-Day Inflammation-Calming Diet

 Now let's take these inflammation-busting tips and maximize them for your day.
 This plan will focus on calming inflammation in all its forms: CRP, NF-kB, and homocysteine.
 In addition, your anti-inflammatory methylation and NRF-2 pathways will be activated.
 Win-win!

 - ⅓ cup organic cold-brew coffee

 - 1 tablespoon spirulina

 - 1 cup raw chopped spinach